 I was born in Boston, living there until age 5, raised in Newton Centre, and later Waban (both part of Newton).
 Growing up I was a member of the Waltham Amateur Radio Club, W1MHL, and enjoyed many Field Day operations with them, spending time on the 04/64 machine as well.
 I was also part of the Middlesex Amateur Radio Club, doing Field Day as W1HEB.
 I graduated from Newton South, where I was president of the Amateur Radio Club.
 We had about six members.
 W1YY was one of them, KA1HDR – who lives in Newton Centre and Falmouth—was another.
 My parents lived in Waban until they passed.

 Boston and Cambridge

 I’ve actually had the chance to go to school on both sides of the Charles River — to BC Law and Harvard Business School.
 Yeah, yeah, I know that HBS is in Allston, but I was cross-registered into Harvard Law School, so I did go to school on both sides of the river.
-For over a decade I’ve been the volunteer General Counsel for the Harvard Wireless Club, W1AF.
-I also volunteer for the Head of the Charles Regatta (thanks for all you do for Public Service events, Steve W3EVE).
+For over a decade, I’ve been the volunteer General Counsel for the Harvard Wireless Club, W1AF.
+I also volunteer as a communicator for the Head of the Charles Regatta (thanks for all you do for Public Service events, Steve W3EVE).

-After living for a while in Cambridge, I bought a home in Lincoln, where I’ve lived since 1980.
+After living for a while in Cambridge, I bought a home in Lincoln, living here since 1980.
 My kids went to Lincoln-Sudbury Regional High School.
-My son, a mechanical engineer with National Grid, now has a home in Medford.
+My son, a mechanical engineer with National Grid (Waltham), now has a home in Wellesley.
 (I have no idea where the interest and skill in mechanical engineering came from.
 It casts doubt on his paternity.)
 But Lincoln is where I have a tower and antenna systems — where I get on the air.
-My wife is a physician in Waltham, affiliated with St. Elizabeth’s Medical Center. www.hillsideassociates.org
+My wife, Betty Herr, MD, is a physician in Waltham, affiliated with St. Elizabeth’s Medical Center. www.hillsideassociates.org

 Work in MA